barryvdh/laravel-ide-helper/readme.md

 ### Automatic phpDocs for models

-> You need to add `doctrine/dbal: ~2.3` to require-dev in your own composer.json to get database columns.
+> For version < 2.6.5, you need to add `doctrine/dbal: ~2.3` to require-dev in your own composer.json to get database columns.

 ```bash